Avi-Zucker/Time-evolution-of-deterministic-card-games/README.md

 - `Game_Simulator.py`

 # Example Use Cases
-- Analyze the distribution number of turns until a game ends
+- Analyze the distribution of the number of turns until a game ends
 - Detect looping behavior
 - Compare different games, or different versions of the same game

 # Example Output

-The following plot shows a histogram of number of turns for 1000 War games:
+The following plot shows a histogram of 30,000 begger_my_neighbour games:
 ![example](example_output.png)

+The red curve shows an exponential fit to the data, indicating that the probability of a game lasting `t` turns from its peek decays exponentially.
+The fitted decay parameter is denoted by **λ** (lambda), where the frequency approximately follows the equation: frequency ≈ exp(−λ · t)

 # Requirements